daos-stack/daos/doc/overview/security.md

 ### Component Certificates

-Authorization of RPCs on the DAOS management network is based on the certificates configured for each management component.
-A subset of management RPCs is available to each of the trusted component types.
-The component type is indicated in the CommonName (CN) field of the certificate.
+Access to DAOS management RPCs is controlled via the CommonName (CN) set in each management component certificate.
+A given management RPC may only be invoked by a component which connects with the correct certificate.